skpha13/Social-Sides/README.md

 # Social-Sides

-This repository contains the documentation and resources for Social-Sides.
+This repository contains the documentation and resources for the Social-Sides social media app.

 ## API Documentation

-Visit the [API Documentation Site](https://social-sides.web.app/) for detailed information about the APIs used in this project.
+Visit the [API Documentation Website](https://social-sides.web.app/) for detailed information about the API used in this project.

 ## Database Diagram